Charles-Joseph, 7th Prince of Ligne: Military service

 This war was short and uneventful, and the prince then traveled in England, Germany, Italy, Switzerland and France, devoting himself impartially to the courts, the camps, the salons and the learned assemblies of philosophers and scientists in each country.
 He developed a great admiration for Frederick the Great, even to the point of justifying his seizure of Silesia.

 De Ligne was promoted to Feldzeugmeister (full general) on 8 September 1787.
 He earned the Commander's Cross of the Order of Maria Theresa on 12 October 1789.

 In 1787 he was with Catherine II in Russia and accompanied her in her journey to the Crimea.
 In 1789 he was present at the Siege of Belgrade.

 Shortly after the siege of Belgrade, he was invited to place himself at the head of the Belgian revolutionary movement, in which one of his sons and many of his relatives were prominent, but declined with great courtesy, saying that "he never revolted in the winter."
 Though suspected by Joseph of collusion with the rebels, the two friends were not long estranged, and after the death of the emperor the prince remained in Vienna.

 He was appointed Grand Bailiff of Hainaut in 1791.
 After entering diplomacy, his sympathy for the Belgian rebels closed the door to him.
 During the annexation by France in 1792, his property was confiscated.
 He never saw his Château de Beloeil again, which was sequestered, and settled permanently in Vienne in 1792.

 His Brabant estates were overrun by the French in 1792–93, and his eldest son killed in action at La Croix-du Bois in the Argonne (14 September 1792).
 He was given an honorary command at court.

 Later life

 De Ligne served as captain of the Trabanten Life Guard (Gentlemen at Arms) and the Hofburgwache (Palace Bodyguard) from 13 June 1807 until his death.
 He received promotion to Feldmarschall on 6 September 1808.
 Despite the loss of his estates, Charles-Joseph lived in comparative luxury in his later life, and devoted himself to his literary work.
 He lived long enough to characterize the proceedings of the Congress of Vienna with the famous mot: "Le Congrès ne marche pas, il danse."
 (The Congress does not march, it dances.)
-He has been described as one of the most charming men who ever lived.
 He died, aged 79, in Vienna in December 1814 and was buried at the Kahlenberg cemetery.
 In 1815, the proprietorship of Infantry Regiment Nr.
 30 passed to Laval Nugent von Westmeath.